openocd-org/openocd/README.md

 STM32 QUAD/OCTO-SPI for Flash/FRAM/EEPROM, STMSMI, STR7x, STR9x, SWM050,
 TI CC13xx, TI CC26xx, TI CC32xx, TI MSP432, Winner Micro w600, Xilinx XCF,
 XMC1xxx, XMC4xxx.

-# Installing OpenOCD

-## A Note to OpenOCD Users

-If you would rather be working "with" OpenOCD rather than "on" it, your operating system or JTAG interface supplier may provide binaries for you in a convenient-enough package.

-Such packages may be more stable than git mainline, where bleeding-edge development takes place.
-These "Packagers" produce binary releases of OpenOCD after the developers produces new "release" versions of the source code.
-Previous versions of OpenOCD cannot be used to diagnose problems with the current release, so users are encouraged to keep in contact with their distribution package maintainers or interface vendors to ensure suitable upgrades appear regularly.

-Users of these binary versions of OpenOCD must contact their Packager to ask for support or newer versions of the binaries; the OpenOCD developers do not support packages directly.

-## A Note to OpenOCD Packagers

-You are a PACKAGER of OpenOCD if you:

-- Sell dongles and include pre-built binaries;
-- Supply tools or IDEs (a development solution integrating OpenOCD);
-- Build packages (e.g. RPM or DEB files for a GNU/Linux distribution).

-As a PACKAGER, you will experience first reports of most issues.
-When you fix those problems for your users, your solution may help prevent hundreds (if not thousands) of other questions from other users.

-If something does not work for you, please work to inform the OpenOCD developers know how to improve the system or documentation to avoid future problems, and follow-up to help us ensure the issue will be fully resolved in our future releases.

-That said, the OpenOCD developers would also like you to follow a few
-suggestions:

-- Send patches, including config files, upstream, participate in the discussions;
-- Enable all the options OpenOCD supports, even those unrelated to your particular hardware;
-- Use "ftdi" interface adapter driver for the FTDI-based devices.

 # Building OpenOCD